Hoyasumii/avengers-endgame/README.md

 SCOTT LANG: Oh, yeah.

 BRUCE BANNER: Thanks, [To the Children] Say "green"!
-[The children and Bruce say Green as Scott snaps t
+[The children and Bruce say Green as Scott snaps th